ishkawa/DIKit/README.md

 }
 ```

-To use the generated code, you have to implement a concrete type of `AppResolver`.
+To use the generated code, you need a concrete implementation of `AppResolver`.

 ```swift
 final class AppResolverImpl: AppResolver {